mulqueenr/mulqueenr.github.io/docs/index.markdown

 ## Welcome!

 The following pages include my full code for processing of various projects while working in the <a href="https://www.ohsu.edu/school-of-medicine/oroak-lab">O'Roak</a> and <a href="https://adeylab.org">Adey labs</a>.
+More recently, I joined <a href="https://www.ohsu.edu/knight-cancer-institute/cedar">CEDAR</a>, with actively developed code available as well.
 I also added some background information about the state of the field for various single-cell assays (as of 2020-ish) which can be found in the "Background" section.

 Some of the basic processing (bcl2fastq to generation of a counts matrix) was performed in our bash environment or with the Adey lab developed <a href="https://github.com/adeylab/scitools-dev">scitools helper functions</a>.
 The rest was performed in either R or python environments.
 All of this is a work of progress and will likely change quite a bit as projects progress.